app13y/lg15/README.md

 To use optimised implementation, define `USE_OPTIMISED_IMPLEMENTATION` environment variable before compiling.

-Optimised implementation employs matrix multiplication precomutation technique described in [add link], similar to one in 64KB versions of AES.
+Optimised implementation employs vector-by-matrix multiplication precomutation technique described in [add link], similar to one in 64KB versions of AES.
 This implementation is much faster that the compact one, but requires 128KB os additional memory in data segment for storing precomputed tables.

+#### SIMD implementation

+SIMD implementation automatically enables when `USE_OPTIMISED_IMPLEMENTATION` is defined and Intel (at least) SSE2 instruction set is supported by processor.

+SIMD implementation utilises SSE instruction set, a set of extended processor instructions which enable one to operate over 128-bit XMM registers.
+Combined with vector-by-matrix multiplication, SSE instructions help to achieve incredible performance.

 ### Portability